edehmary/E-COMMERCE-BUSINESS-INSIGHTS/README.md

 *	Use 360-degree product images and videos to give a better preview before purchase.
 *	Implement conditional returns (e.g., stricter policies for frequently returned products).

+## CONCLUSION:

+In conclusion, by aligning product promotions with customer demographics, enhancing satisfaction to foster loyalty, managing returns on discounted purchases, optimizing shipping for high-demand items, leveraging peak shopping periods, partnering with influencers, and improving product descriptions, the business can drive higher sales, reduce costs, and increase customer retention.
+Implementing these strategies will create a more efficient, customer-centric, and profitable e-commerce operation.